-Prior to the consummation of this offering, our board of directors will establish the following committees: an audit committee, a compensation committee and a governance and nominating committee.
+Our board of directors has established the following committees: an audit committee, a compensation committee and a governance and nominating committee.
 The initial composition and responsibilities of each committee are described below.
 Members will serve on these committees until their resignation or until otherwise determined by our board of directors.